inlor/inlor.github.io/README.md

 ### ```Static Site Generator```

 The main goal was to create a static site generator that takes files in Markdown format and creates the HTML.
-Six people were involved in the creation of this project.We used some design patterns, CI, CD, and Docker.
+Six people were involved in the creation of this project.
+We used some design patterns, CI, CD, and Docker.

 May 2021: [source code.](https://github.com/inlor/university/tree/main/M1S2/GLA/ssg)